timtroendle/peoples-preferences/report/report.md

 # Introduction

-The following is a brief analysis of our choice experiment results with ~1000 respondents from each of the four countries: Germany, Poland, Denmark, Portugal.
+The following is an in-depth analysis of our choice experiment results with ~1000 respondents from each of the four countries: Germany, Poland, Denmark, Portugal.

 # Hypotheses

-The data support some hypothesis (✅) and do not support others (🚫).
-We cannot (right now) test some hypothesis (❓).
+The data support some hypotheses (✅) and do not support others (🚫).
+We cannot (right now) test some hypotheses (❓).

 * 🚫 H1: People prefer high levels of local self-sufficiency even if they must pay a premium. @sec:H1
 * 🚫 H2: People value ownership higher than prices. @sec:H2